 The major components are deemed to be Land, Structure, Kitchen, Bathroom, Windows & Doors, Heating, Lift, Fire Alarm, Warden Call and Communal Lighting.
 Each component has a substantially different economic life and is depreciated over this individual life.
-Depreciation rates are shown on page 32.
+Depreciation rates are shown below.